netsuite-upload-org/netsuite-upload/README.md

 # netsuite-upload VS Code plugin

-This is a fork of [Tomas Tvrdy's VS Code extension](https://github.com/tvrdytom/netsuite-upload).

-It appears Tomas has abandoned this project as he has not been responding to Issues in Github or accepting pull requests.

-I had need to continue using this solution, and when it threw exceptions, I forked and fixed it for myself.
-It's possible I've fixed it for others as well.

-From here down is Tomas's README:

 **netsuite-upload** is a Visual Studio Code extension that allows you to manage your SuiteScript files directly from the IDE & helps you with defining of new momdules & module dependecies

 ## Features